lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-CoMicompress title='CORECONF URI compression'}

 {{Fig-CoMicompress}} shows the Rule description for a URI-Path and a URI-Query.
 SCHC compresses the first part of the URI-Path with a not-sent CDA.
-The second element of the URI-Path is sent with the length (i.e., 0x2 X 6) followed by the query option (i.e. 0x05 "eth0").
+SCHC will send the second element of the URI-Path with the length (i.e., 0x2 X 6) followed by the query option (i.e., 0x05 "eth0").

 ### Variable number of Path or Query elements